pekasen/DBoeS-Automatization/README.md

 [Install Git for any Operation System](https://github.com/git-guides/install-git)

-Alternatively you can install it over the green 'Code' button on the upper right of our repository
+Alternatively you can download a zip folder or clone the repository via the green 'Code' button on the upper right of our repository.

 ### Enviroment